-In addition, every City employee who participates in the 2022 Municipal Elections will have completed mandatory AODA training.
-Training for the 2022 Municipal Elections provides information about the AODA and emphasizes service delivery to all electors.
+Every election worker also participates in mandatory accessibility training prior to working on voting days.
+This training provides and overview of the AODA and emphasizes service delivery to all electors.

 In keeping with the AODA and the City's Accessibility Policy, the training program covers various processes to ensure that electors with disabilities have equal opportunity to cast their ballot independently and privately.